 We found the practice had an efficient appointment system in place to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment would be seen the same day.
-We saw evidence in the appointment book that there were dedicated emergency slots available each day.
-If the emergency slots had already been taken for the day then the patient was offered to sit and wait for an appointment if they wished.
+We saw evidence in the appointment book that there were dedicated emergency slots available each day for each dentist.
+If the emergency slots had already been taken for the day then the patient would be booked at the end of a session to ensure they were seen on the same day.
+The dentist told us that plenty of time was allocated for each patient in order to provide the best treatment possible.

-Patients commented they had sufficient time during their appointment and they were not rushed.
 We observed the clinics ran smoothly on the day of the inspection and patients were not kept waiting.